GeoffreyChen777/paperlib-website/src/en/extension-doc/index.md

 - Renderer Process: Responsible for rendering the interface and most of the program logic.
 - Extension Process: Responsible for extension management and operation.

 Each extension runs in the extension process, and the code is executed in a separate [node VM](https://nodejs.org/api/vm.html).
-Therefore, the crash of a extension will not cause Paperlib to crash, and each extension does not interfere with each other.
-The environment in which each extension runs is a `node` environment, without `html` and other related environments.
+Therefore, the crash of an extension will not cause Paperlib to crash, and each extension does not interfere with each other.
+Each extension runs in a `node` environment, without `html` and other related web environments (New Window Extension is an exception).

 ## Inter-process Communication

 In addition to running the extension's code, the extension process is also responsible for extension downloading, updating, loading, uninstalling, and preference settings.
-Most of the logic code runs in the main or rendering process.
-Therefore, Paperlib extends `MessagePort` to implement `Remote Procedure Calling` to expose the methods of various services in the main/rendering process for extension calls.
+Most of the logic code of Paperlib runs in the main or rendering process.
+Therefore, we extends `MessagePort` to implement `Remote Procedure Calling (RPC)` to expose the methods of various services in the main/rendering process for calling in the extension process.

-Each cross-process method will be internally converted into a `json` string and sent to the corresponding process.
-This includes the method to be called, the input parameters, and other necessary information.
+Each cross-process method will be internally convert into a `json` string and sent to the corresponding process.
+This includes the method to be called, the arguments, and other necessary information.
 After the corresponding process receives the message, it will parse the `json`, run the corresponding method, get the result and return it to the process where the caller is located.
-In addition, we have also implemented cross-process event listening to make development more convenient.
-For specific implementation details, please visit [Github](https://github.com/Future-Scholars/paperlib/tree/dev-3.0.0/app/base/rpc).
+In addition, we also implement cross-process event listening to make development more convenient.
+For specific implementation details, please refer to [Github](https://github.com/Future-Scholars/paperlib/tree/dev-3.0.0/app/base/rpc).

 ## Service